Endri Fuga: Career

-With the Socialist Party as the ruling government, Fuga is a personal advisor to the Prime Minister and takes care of the communications and image of the Albanian government.
-One of his main achievements in government was to coordinate and unify the public image and strategic messages of all ministries and departments serving the government.
-Under his request, a Special Advisor for Communications was appointed in every Ministry, who had to report both to the Minister as well as Fuga.

-Fuga has also served as the political editor of Jugendstil, an english-based weekly newspaper in Vienna, Austria.
-He has also been contracted by several international organizations for consultancy work in Africa, Europe, Asia and South America.

-Fuga has been a guest lecturer at many public and private Universities in Albania and Kosovo.
+Fuga advocated for the appointment of Special Advisors for Communications in each Ministry, who were mandated to report to both the respective Minister and Fuga himself.

+Subsequent to his departure from the Albanian Government in March 2023, Fuga maintained his advisory position for Edi Rama while relinquishing his official roles.
+Post-government service, Fuga has served as a strategist for numerous political and civic campaigns across South East Asia, Europe, Latin America, and Africa.

 Controversies

 The opposition has repeatedly attacked Fuga on a number of occasions, casting suspicion that he stands behind the departure of a number of old Socialist Party members.
 According to critics, Fuga has used his personal influence to the Prime Minister to promote new figures and friends from Mjaft.

 Due to the low public profile that he has held (only two public communications over many years), Fuga has been repeatedly seen by opponents as the "gray eminence” of the Albanian Government.
 As a result, his figure has been the inspiration for many conspiracy articles, where he appears to be one of the most important persons in every day's decision-making process.

 In 2015, the newspaper "Dita" stated that it was put under pressure by Fuga to erase critical news about the government.
-In a reaction on Twitter, Fuga replied: "They publish false news for pilots and helicopters and when you oppose them with facts they say: We can’t erase cause that news has already 5,000 clicks!"

 Personal life

-Fuga is married to Mrs. Besa Pellumbi, with whom he has a daughter.
+Fuga is married to Besa Pëllumbi, with whom he has two children.